-This year the PSI Training Committee are delighted to offer two pre-conference courses, set to run on Sunday 11 June 2023.
-They will be held at the same location used for the conference itself – at the Novotel London West.
+This year the PSI Training Committee are delighted to offer a pre-conference, set to run on Sunday 11 June 2023.
+This will be held at the same location used for the conference itself – at the Novotel London West.

-Pre-conference course 2: Improving Precision and Power in Randomized Trials by Leveraging Baseline Variables
+Pre-conference course: Improving Precision and Power in Randomized Trials by Leveraging Baseline Variables

 In May 2021, the U.S. Food and Drug Administration (FDA) released a revised draft guidance for the industry on “Adjustment for Covariates in Randomized Clinical Trials for Drugs and Biological Products”.
 Covariate adjustment is a statistical analysis method for improving precision and power in clinical trials by adjusting for pre-specified, prognostic baseline variables.
 Here, the term “covariates” refers to baseline variables, that is, variables that are measured before randomization such as age, gender, BMI, comorbidities.
 The resulting sample size reductions can lead to substantial cost savings, and also can lead to more ethical trials since they avoid exposing more participants than necessary to experimental treatments.
 Though covariate adjustment is recommended by the FDA and the European Medicines Agency (EMA), many trials do not exploit the available information in baseline variables or only make use of the baseline measurement of the outcome.

 In Part 1, we introduce the concept of covariate adjustment.
 In particular, we explain what covariate adjustment is, how it works, when it may be useful to apply, and how to implement it (in a preplanned way that is robust to model misspecification) for a variety of scenarios.